CreativeBruh/Active-Directory-Lab/README.md

 ## 📌 Overview
 This project simulates a realistic enterprise Active Directory environment.
 It includes domain creation, organizational structure, user and group management, delegated permissions, Group Policy configuration, and least‑privilege RBAC testing.
+This lab mirrors real-world identity management workflows used by IT support, system administrators, and security teams.

 ## 🧰 Tools Used